Samarpitmishra2004/Revenue-Insights/README.md

 This project presents a comprehensive Power BI dashboard that analyzes and visualizes key revenue metrics in the hospitality sector, focusing on improving decision-making and uncovering data-driven insights for hotel management and operations.
 # 🚀 Project Overview
 The goal of this dashboard is to help hospitality businesses track performance, identify trends, and optimize revenue strategies by visualizing crucial metrics like:
-a.
-Total Revenue
+1. Total Revenue
-b.
-Occupancy Rate (%)
+2. Occupancy Rate (%)
-c.
-Average Daily Rate (ADR)
+3. Average Daily Rate (ADR)
-d.
-Revenue per Available Room (RevPAR)
+4. Revenue per Available Room (RevPAR)
-e.
-Booking Channel Analysis
+5. Booking Channel Analysis
-f.
-Customer Segment Performance
+6. Customer Segment Performance
-g.
-Seasonality Trends
+7. Seasonality Trends
-h.
-City-wise Performance
+8. City-wise Performance
 # 📂 Dataset Description
 The dataset includes sample data from a hospitality environment with the following key fields:
 1. Booking Date